Heat modulated affine stochastic volatility models for forward curve dynamics: Finite-Rank Approximations of Heat-Modulated Affine SV Models

-As an example of a heat-modulated affine stochastic volatility model, we introduce the \emph{heat-modulated Barndorff–Nielsen and Shepard (BNS) stochastic volatility model}.
-This is a heat-modulated version of the Hilbert space-valued BNS model presented in~\cite{BRS18, BS24}.
-In the heat-modulated BNS stochastic volatility model we assume that the forward curve process $(f_t)_{t \geq 0}$ is given by the HJMM equation \eqref{eq:HJMM-SDE} on the state space $H = L^2(0, \Theta_{\mathrm{max}}, \E^{\beta x}\D x)$, for some $\Theta_{\mathrm{max}} > 0$ and $\beta > 0$, and is modulated by an instantaneous volatility process $(\sigma_t)_{t \geq 0}$, which is the operator square root of an Ornstein-Uhlenbeck process $(X_t)_{t \geq 0}$ on $\cHplus$, given by:
+\begin{example}[The heat-modulated BNS stochastic volatility model] As an example of a heat-modulated affine stochastic volatility model, we introduce the \emph{heat--modulated Barndorff--Nielsen and Shephard (BNS) stochastic volatility model}.
+This is a heat-modulated version of the Hilbert space-valued BNS model presented in~\cite{BRS18,BS24}.
+In the heat-modulated BNS stochastic volatility model we assume that the forward curve process $(f_t)_{t \geq 0}$ is given by the driftless $H$-valued specification~\eqref{eq:HJMM-SDE-H} on the state space